indrode/zsh-custom/.settings/README.md

 # User-specific settings

 Add your settings (*.setting) files here (in `.settings/`)to customize your personal ZSH configuration.
-The following settings are supported:
+For example, The following settings are supported:

     CHECK_MAIL.setting
     .*.email.setting